Employment Resources for Veterans

 One-Stop Career Centers

-Every state in the country has One-Stop Career Centers to assist residents seeking employment.
-In New Jersey, veterans representatives (Vet Reps) at One-Stop Career Centers help employers and veteran job-seekers navigate the array of federal, state and local government programs and opportunities.
-In addition to helping veterans receive training and find jobs, dedicated Vet Reps offer personal assistance to both veterans and employers, host veterans job fairs and help employers pre-screen job candidates.
+In New Jersey, veteran representives at One-Stop Career Centers help employers and veteran job-seekers navigate the array of federal, state, and local government programs and opportunities.
+In addition to helping veterans receive training and find jobs, dedicated Vet Reps offer personal assistance to both veterans and employers, host veterans job fairs, and help employers pre-screen job candidates.

 The GI Go Fund